Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Methodological Literature

 Inference for partially identified parameters in sample selection models is a non-trivial task.
 Relying on quantiles of large sample distributions of the \textit{bounds} can be overly conservative for the actual \textit{effect} of interest.
 The relevant uncertainty for the latter depends on the actual width of the identified set.
 If small, then deviations from a null value are likely to occur in both positive and negative direction, i.e.~the problem is effectively two-sided.
 If large, then uncertainty in one direction dominates, rendering the testing problem close to one-sided. \cite{imbens2004confidence} consider related confidence intervals for partially identified parameters.
 Their method is not uniformly valid with regards to width of the underlying identified set due to an implicit superefficiency assumption. \cite{stoye2009more} suggests to artificially impose superefficiency via shrinkage. \cite{andrews2010inference} provide a more general approach within a moment inequality framework. \cite{andrews2013inference} and \cite{andrews2017inference} study inference based on (many) conditional moment inequalities in the presence of nuisance parameters.
 While the latter can be infinite dimensional as in this paper, their inference target is essentially parametric.
 Our approach is closest in spirit to \cite{andrews2014nonparametric} who consider nonparametric estimation based on conditional moment inequalities.
 Their method can be adjusted to conduct pointwise inference on conditional effect bounds.
 However, as they study a relatively general setup, they do neither address local power improvements for effects, estimated nuisances, misspecification, nor uniform inference. \cite{chernozhukov2019inference} also consider inference using generic moment inequalities in possibly high dimensions allowing for nonparametric sieve-type parameters.
 In contrast, we exploit the specific shape of the identified set as well as the restriction to low-dimensional heterogeneity variables to obtain stronger asymptotic results that can be used for power improvements.\footnote{\cite{chernozhukov2019inference}, Appendix B also heuristically discusses approximate moment inequalities/misspecification arising from estimation using for parametric nuisance models.}

 When analyzing heterogeneity, we are concerned with effect bounds at potentially many points and thus there is an additional risk of \textit{local misspecification} compared to unconditional effects.
-For instance, even when the conditional moments are correctly specified and ordered, their best linear predictors might intersect.
-In addition, there can be \textit{global misspecification}, e.g.~due to misspecified propensity scores, that can lead to a reversed ordering of the orthogonalized local bounds in both the population and in finite samples.
-Under such misspecification, aforementioned bounds and moment inequality methods can produce empty or very narrow confidence regions suggesting spuriously precise inference \citep{andrews2019inference}. \cite{andrews2019inference} propose inference methods that extend the notion of coverage to pseudo-true parameter sets in general moment inequality frameworks, see also \cite{stoye2020simple} for an adaptation to generic regular parametric bound estimators.
+For instance, even when the conditional moments are correctly specified and ordered, their linear predictors might intersect.
+In addition, there can be \textit{global misspecification}, e.g.~due to misspecified selection probabilities, that can lead to a reversed ordering of the orthogonalized local bounds in both the population and in finite samples.
+Under such misspecification, aforementioned bounds and moment inequality methods can produce empty or very narrow confidence regions suggesting spuriously precise inference \citep{andrews2019inference}. \cite{andrews2019inference} propose inference methods that extend the notion of coverage to pseudo-true parameter sets in general moment inequality frameworks, see also \cite{stoye2020simple} for a power improvement for generic regular parametric bound estimators.
 This paper adapts the inference method of \cite{stoye2020simple} to nonparametric heterogeneous bounds with machine learning in the first stage.